tsmith4014/ansible_linux_ubuntu/ansibleday2playbookREADME.md

 ```

 - Create a yaml file named "pb1.yml" and make sure all our hosts are up and running.
+The file has been included in the repository but a key note here is this file must be placed in the same directory as the inventory file in the main node.

 ```yaml
 ---